 Sound plays an important role.
-The absence of sound for a long period of time plays even a more critical role.
+A brief period of silence, a pause encourages thinking while in contrast, the absence of sound for a long period of time may create an impression of a loss or dullness.
 Brighten up lives by observing the sound of silence.
 It makes the business more empathetic.
 It brings in a culture of joy and happiness and productivity.
 And, just observing the silence gives you plenty of ideas.

 There is always some music to the ears in the sound of silence.

 1., Cambridge Journal of Education, 38:2, 265-280,